10-3-pursuit/10-3-resources/react-context.md

 1. run `git fetch`
 1. run `git switch solution`

-This will put you on the solution branch where you are able to see the final code.
+This will navigate you to the solution branch where you are able to see the final code.

 ## VIDEO LINKS: